Animation in Australia

 History of animation

-- Notes on animation - Centre for Animation & Interactive Media
+- Centre for Animation & Interactive Media, Notes on animation

-- ABC for Kids website: ABC Children's TV and Rollercoaster feature clips from and games related to many animated programs
+- ABC Children feature clips from and games related to many animated programs

 - Rollermache: ABC's guide for children wanting to create animation